 Lewiston of Cascadia is an average-sized nursing home located in Lewiston, Idaho.
-Featuring an overall score of B+, this nursing home should work for most prospective patients.
-In fact, this facility is one of the top 50 facilities in Idaho.
-Fortunately, this facility did not have any poor grades in any of the major categories.
-Additional information about these categories can be found below.
+Featuring an overall score of A-, this nursing home is one of the higher-graded nursing homes we assessed.
+We rated this facility as one of the 50 best facilities in Idaho.
+This facility also received very consistent grades in all four of the major categories we assessed.
+Additional information about its category grades can be found below.

 Lewiston of Cascadia